Cataracts in Dogs: Symptoms, Causes, and Treatment

 A veterinarian with a black shirt is leaning on the table beside a brown dog with curly fur.

-What Causes Cataracts in Dogs?
+What Are the Symptoms of Cataracts in Dogs?

 Genetics